We tested the new Garmin Montana 700 series GPS, both on and off-road: perfect for motorbike, outdoor or mountain bike adventures.

 What is certainly very useful is being able to take many photos when you take a break, without having to put your hand to your mobile phone or anything else, perhaps in conditions in which they could get dirty.

-All models of the new Montana series are equipped with Wi-Fi connectivity, technology ANT + and technology Bluetooth that allow you to connect to the Garmin Explorer app to plan travel, synchronize waypoints, tracks or routes and to update the device wirelessly.
+All models of the new Montana series are equipped with Wi-Fi connectivity, technology ANT + and technology Bluetooth that allow you to connect to the Garmin Explorer app to plan trips, sync waypoints, tracks or routes, and to update your device wirelessly.

 Speaking of autonomy, we practically ran all day on average (about 8 hours on average each time) without ever connecting the Montana 750i to the power supply or a power bank.
 In fact, the models of the new Montana series are equipped with integrated lithium-ion batteries capable of providing aautonomy up to 18 hours in GPS mode.